velodrome-finance/contracts/SPECIFICATION.md

 ### Sink Drain

-A "fake" pair used solely for the purpose of collecting gauge emissions from V1.
+A "fake" pool used solely for the purpose of collecting gauge emissions from V1.
 LP tokens for the Sink Drain are minted only to the Sink Manager.

 ### Sink Converter

-A "fake" pair used to provide liquidity to routers for routes going from v1 VELO to any other token (via v2 pools).
+A "fake" pool used to provide liquidity to routers for routes going from v1 VELO to any other token (via v2 pools).
 Any VELO captured in this way ends up in the `SinkDrain`.

 ## Governance